Homogeneous Fibrations over Curves: Twisting Maximal Scrolls and the Abel Sequence

 \proof By Corollary \ref{pseudoabel}, it suffices to show that for any $e\ge e_0\gg0$, the extended Abel map

 has rationally connected geometric generic fibers.
 Since the target is an abelian variety, we do not worry about the rationally equivalent classes leaving the fiber of the Abel map.

 We choose an integer $e_0$ such that for any $e\ge e_0$, Corollary \ref{perfectpen} holds.
-For any $e\ge e_0+r$, there exists an open $U_{e,\theta}\subset C_{e,\theta}$ such that every comb is penned in a very twisting maximal scroll.
-By Lemma 12.5 in \cite{dJHS}, every comb in $U_{e,\theta}$ is rationally equivalent to a point in the interior of $Z_e$.
+For any $e\ge e_0+r$, there exists an open $U_{e,\theta}\subset C_{e,\theta}$ such that every comb is contained in a very twisting maximal scroll.
+By \cite[Lem.
+12.5]{dJHS}, every comb in $U_{e,\theta}$ is rationally equivalent to a point in the interior of $Z_e$.
 Since $U_{e,\theta}$ is of codimension one in $Z_e$, a general point of $Z_e$ is rationally equivalent to a general point of $U_{e,\theta}$.

 Similarly, if $e\ge e_0+2r$, a general point $Z_{e-r}$ is rationally equivalent to a general point in $C_{e-r,\theta}$.
 Also note that the forgetting-tooth map $C_{e,\theta}\rightarrow Z_{e-r}\times C$ has rationally connected geometric fibers by Hypothesis \ref{H1}.
 Thus a general point in $C_{e,\theta}$ is rationally equivalent to a general point in $C_{e,2\theta}$, i.e. a general maximal comb with exactly two quills.